 \subsubsection{Fermi resonance coupling}

-The origin of Fermi resonances lies in the third-order anharmonic couplings $U^{(3)}_{n,m,l}$ in which the sum of the frequencies of two vibrations (or the second harmonic of one vibration) is close to resonance with the frequency of the third vibration (e.g. $\omega_n + \omega_m \approx \omega_l$) \cite{fermi1931ramaneffekt,may2023charge}.
-Due to this resonance condition, Fermi resonances are very efficient relaxation pathways that yield a dominant contribution to IVR \cite{karmakar2020intramolecular,poudel2024vibrational}.
-For the sake of simplicity, we focus hereafter on a specific Fermi resonance involving only two vibrational modes, labeled by A and B, in which the overtone of vibration B is resonantly coupled to the fundamental mode of vibration A, that is $U^{(3)}_{B,B,A}$ with $\omega_A \approx 2\omega_B$.
+The origin of Fermi resonances lies in the third-order anharmonic couplings $U^{(3)}_{n,m,l}$ in which the sum of the frequencies of two vibrations (or the second harmonic of one vibration) is close to resonance with the frequency of the third vibration (e.g. $\omega_n + \omega_m \approx \omega_l$) \autocite{fermi1931ramaneffekt,may2023charge}.
+Due to this resonance condition, Fermi resonances are very efficient relaxation pathways that yield a dominant contribution to IVR \autocite{karmakar2020intramolecular,poudel2024vibrational}.
+For the sake of simplicity, we focus hereafter on a specific Fermi resonance involving only two vibrational modes, labeled by A and B, in which the overtone of vibration B is resonantly coupled to the first excited state of vibration A, that is $U^{(3)}_{B,B,A}$ with $\omega_A \approx 2\omega_B$.
 The general case involving 3 vibrational modes $\omega_n + \omega_m \approx \omega_l$ is addressed in the SI.
 The configuration with 2 vibrations is sketched in Fig. \ref{fig:schema_Fermi_resonance} (a).
-Further, we will restrict our discussions to the fundamental state of vibration A, noted $|1,0\rangle$, and the fundamental $|0,1\rangle$ and overtone $|0,2\rangle$ state of vibration B, as we have checked numerically that the population of higher-order states are negligible for the pumping intensities considered in this work.
+Further, we will restrict this discussions to the first excited state of vibration A, noted $|1,0\rangle$, and the first excited state $|0,1\rangle$ and overtone $|0,2\rangle$ state of vibration B, as we have checked numerically that the population of higher-order states are negligible for the pumping intensities considered in this work.
 Next, we expand in Eq. (\ref{eq:hamiltonian_molecule_normal_mode_basis}) the normal mode coordinate operators using the vibrational creation and annihilation operators, that is $\hat{{q}}_i = {q}_i^0 (\hat{b}^{\dagger}_i + \hat{b}_i)$ with ${q}_i^0= \sqrt{\hbar / 2 \omega_i}$ the zero-point amplitude of vibration $i$.
-The resulting Hamiltonian $\hat{\mathcal{H}}_{F}$ describing the coupling between vibrations through a Fermi resonance can be cast into the form $\hat{\mathcal{H}}_{\text{mol}}= \hat{\mathcal{H}}_{\textsc{vib}} + \hat{\mathcal{H}}_{\textsc{f}}$ with:
+The resulting Hamiltonian $\hat{\mathcal{H}}_{f}$ describing the coupling between vibrations through a Fermi resonance can be cast into the form $\hat{\mathcal{H}}_{\text{mol}}= \hat{\mathcal{H}}_{\textsc{vib}} + \hat{\mathcal{H}}_{\textsc{f}}$ with: